Celebrate School Psychology Week!

 By addressing both learning and emotional needs, school psychologists play a crucial role in setting students on the path to long-term success.

 This year’s theme emphasizes how school psychologists help students and school communities discover unique paths toward learning, growth, and well-being.
-Whether through one-on-one support, consultation with teachers, or schoolwide initiatives, school psychologists guide others in exploring opportunities, identifying strengths, and achieving meaningful goals.
+Whether through one-on-one support, consultation with teachers, or school buidling initiatives, school psychologists guide others in exploring opportunities, identifying strengths, and achieving meaningful goals.

 As the National Association of School Psychologists (NASP) explains, “Finding Your Path” recognizes the commitment of school psychologists to empower students and families with tools for growth while encouraging communities to explore new routes to success.*